RamajeyamR/Basic-Fullscreen-Image-Slider-with-html--css--javaScript/README.md

-# Basic Fullscreen Image Slider with html, css, js
+# this is Basic Responsive Fullscreen Image Slider with html, css, javascript.